s-w-1-t-c-h/dart_rs/README.md

 # dart_rs v1.1
 Updated and (currently) decent basic dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
 Pretty self explanatory.

-Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc. Avoids quite a few endpoint AV products, including BitDefender.
+Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc. Avoids [quite a few endpoint AV products](https://virusscan.jotti.org/en-US/filescanjob/cugw4ajdkh), including BitDefender even though Jotti says otherwise (tested on a fully updated release of BitDefender Total Security as of 2023-11-10).

 # How to compile